matter-labs/zksync-era/docs/guides/advanced/01_initialization.md

 #### Ecosystem

-Then, running `zkstack ecosystem init`:.
+The next step is to run the command `zkstack ecosystem init`.

+This command:

 - Collects and finalize the ecosystem configuration.
 - Builds and deploys L1 & L2 contracts.